The Victorian Marriage Registry offers elegant marriage ceremonies at Melbourne's Old Treasury Building.

 Our celebrants conduct civil ceremonies, ensure compliance with legal requirements and prepare vows for your wedding.

-The fee includes both venue and celebrant.
 Learn more about what’s included in your fee.

 There are two ceremony rooms to choose from.
 Both are beautifully furnished with period-styled furniture and decorated with flowers and artwork.
 (These include prints kindly loaned by Port Jackson Press)

 Room viewings: 12.30–1.30pm every Thursday (excluding public holidays).